veksha/cuda_exterminal/readme/readme.txt

 - esc_focuses_editor: focus editor by pressing ESC key instead of sending it to terminal.
     Disabled by default.
 - show_caption: show terminal header (title).
 Disabled by default.
+- themed: use theme colors.
+Disabled by default.

 Questions and Answers:
     Q: What if I will shut down the shell by typing `exit` command?